Soranosuke2001/FlappyBird_Pygame/README.md

 2. Click on the "❌" to delete a score.
     - Note: This cannot be undone.

+3. Clicking on the "Score" will filter the list of scores.

-3. The "Home" button will redirect you back to the home page.
+4. The "Home" button will redirect you back to the home page.
     - Note: The website will create a session so you will not have to log back in.

-4. The "Logout" button will delete the current session.
+5. The "Logout" button will delete the current session.